flutter/website/src/release/breaking-changes/toggleable-active-color.md

 ## Context

-Migration of widget that depends on `ThemeData.toggleableActiveColor` to `ColorScheme.secondary` rendered toggleableActiveColor unused which caused the deprecationn of this theme property.
+Migration of widgets that depends on `ThemeData.toggleableActiveColor` to `ColorScheme.secondary` rendered toggleableActiveColor unuse, hence the deprecationn of this theme property.

 ## Description of change

-The widgets using `ThemeData.toggleableActiveColor` color for the selected state now use `ColorScheme.secondary`.
+The widgets using `ThemeData.toggleableActiveColor` color for the active/selected state now use `ColorScheme.secondary`.

 ## Migration guide

-In order to customize toggleable widgets' selected color, remove `ThemeData.toggleableActiveColor` and customize `ColorScheme.secondary` instead.
+Toggleable widgets' active/selected color can generally customized in 3 ways at the widget-level using components themes `SwitchThemeData`, `ListTileThemeData`, `CheckboxThemeData`, and `RadioThemeData` using `ColorScheme.secondary`.

 Code before migration: